blorbb/covey/README.md

 Covey's settings are stored in the `covey` folder of your OS's [config directory](https://docs.rs/dirs/latest/dirs/fn.config_dir.html).
 This contains the main `config.toml` file that configures the entire application.

-(TODO: make all configuration accessible through the GUI)

 Plugins keep data stored in the `covey/plugins` folder of your OS's [data directory](https://docs.rs/dirs/latest/dirs/fn.data_dir.html).
 Each plugin is in a subfolder with a binary and `manifest.toml`.
 Plugins will usually store extra data in this folder.

 Example folder structure with default Linux paths: